mui/material-ui/docs/src/pages/components/progress/progress-ru.md

 }
 ```

-## Customized Progress
+## Customized progress bars

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here is one example of how you can customize the components.
-The last demo demonstrates how you can build a Facebook like spinner.

-⚠️ Хотя спецификации материал дизайна поощряют использование тем, эти примеры не соответствуют требованиям.
+Here are some examples of customizing the component.
+You can learn more about this in the [overrides documentation page](/customization/components/).

-{{"demo": "pages/demos/progress/CustomizedProgress.js"}}
+{{"demo": "pages/components/progress/CustomizedProgressBars.js"}}

 ## Delaying appearance

 There are [3 important limits](https://www.nngroup.com/articles/response-times-3-important-limits/) to know around response time.
 The ripple effect of the `ButtonBase` component ensures that the user feels that the system is reacting instantaneously.
 Normally, no special feedback is necessary during delays of more than 0.1 but less than 1.0 second.
 After 1.0 second, you can display a loader to keep user's flow of thought uninterrupted.

-{{"demo": "pages/demos/progress/DelayingAppearance.js"}}
+{{"demo": "pages/components/progress/DelayingAppearance.js"}}

 ## Ограничения